Docmosis/docmosis-cloud-sdk-java/readme.md

 Docmosis Cloud DWS2 SDK Java - Readme
 =====================================

+Please note that Docmosis Web Services 3 (DWS3) has been released and supersedes DWS2.
+The DWS3 SDK can be found [here](https://github.com/Docmosis/docmosis-cloud-sdk-java/tree/DWS3)

 Welcome to the Docmosis Web Services SDK (Java Edition).
 This SDK makes it easy to invoke API calls on Docmosis web service end points (such as the public Docmosis Cloud Services).